Quadrifolium/tf-lyrics/en-GB/宠爱(Cherish You; Beloved).md

 因为爱

 There warmly shines
-a beam of mild light
+a beam of mild light,
-I clearly catch the sight
+I clearly catch the sight.
-This is love
+This is love.

 ↑ A